-The CTS Slab (Core Tubular Steel) is the technical term for the prefabricated panels made out of BCORE.
-The parts of a CTS Slab are prefabricated in the factory and installed on site, which greatly reduces assembly time unlike concrete constructions, thus freeing the construction site from dust, noise and waste.
-The structures made out of CTS slabs have the advantage of energy conservation, earthquake resistance, long service life and can be completely recycled.
+The BCORE Slab is the technical term for the prefabricated panels made out of BCORE.
+The parts of a BCORE Slab are prefabricated in the factory and installed on site, which greatly reduces assembly time unlike concrete constructions, thus freeing the construction site from dust, noise and waste.
+The structures made out of BCORE slabs have the advantage of energy conservation, earthquake resistance, long service life and can be completely recycled.

 Dutch artist and innovator Daan Roosegaarde (1979) is a creative thinker and maker of social designs which explore the relation between people, technology and space.
 Winner of the 2016 London Design Innovation Medal.

 Principal Architect and Co-founder of URBANUS Architecture & Design Inc. Liu Xiaodu co-founded URBANUS with partners MENG Yan and WANG Hui.
 LIU Xiaodu established the structure of the firm and oversees the operation of the company.